 Abbi Waxman, author of The Garden of Small Beginnings and The Bookish Life of Nina Hill, shares what inspired her most recent novel, I Was Told It Would Get Easier, how her promotion plans changed with the pandemic, and more.

-Learn when to use the Oxford comma (or serial comma) with Grammar Rules from the Writer's Digest editors.
+Learn when to use systemic vs. systematic vs. institutional with Grammar Rules from the Writer's Digest editors.

 In this 1938 Writer's Digest article, Leon Byrne emphasizes the importance of learning and getting back to the fundamentals of craft, particularly when writing short stories (though we find his advice applicable to novels as well).

 Here are 63 grammar rules for writers to assist them with better writing skills.
 Each rule includes a quick breakdown and links to a post that goes into more detail with examples.
 This list will be updated with new rules as we add them to the site.